Class of 2017 Postgraduation Outcomes

 |.5%||Still seeking employment|

 Our process: The Bates Career Development Center (BCDC) surveyed the Class of 2017 at graduation and again in December 2017 to determine the students’ postgraduation plans.
 Eighty-nine percent of the class participated in the survey.
-Data was collected through email, social media, and a pen-and-paper survey administered when seniors collected their caps and gowns just prior to graduation.
+Data were collected through email, social media, and a pen-and-paper survey administered when seniors collected their caps and gowns just prior to graduation.

 Many graduates choose to stay close to Bates—and many more find opportunities around the country and around the world.